Getting Started¶

 add_executable(openmp.out main.cpp)

-PRIVATE ALPAKA_ACC_CPU_B_OMP2_T_SEQ_ENABLED)
+target_compile_definitions(openmp.out PRIVATE ALPAKA_ACC_CPU_B_OMP2_T_SEQ_ENABLED)

 target_link_libraries(openmp.out PRIVATE OpenMP::OpenMP_CXX)